Macrometacorp/docs/docs/workspaces/index.md

 - **[Remote Browser Acceleration (RBA)](./remote-browser-accelerator/index.md)**: RBA enhances the performance of specific web applications by deploying them directly at the network edge.
 It extends remote browser isolation by allowing users to interact with web apps as if running locally on their devices, ensuring optimal speed and responsiveness.
 By accelerating the delivery of these applications, RBA guarantees a better user experience and improved work efficiency.
 - **Remote Browser Isolation (RBI)**: RBI offers a powerful approach to web security by executing all web browsing activities within isolated cloud environments.
 This isolation ensures that any potential threats from web content are contained and kept away from the user's local device, significantly reducing the risk of malware and other web-based attacks.
 - **[Remote Desktop Environments (RDE)](./remote-desktop-enviroment/index.md)**: RDE provides full-featured Windows and Linux remote desktop environments accessible from any device with an internet connection.
-These desktops are hosted in the cloud, allowing users to access their familiar workspace from anywhere, including all applications and data.
+These desktops are hosted in the cloud and are powerful, enabling users to perform intensive workloads with less powerful machines.
 VDI ensures consistency and flexibility, enabling users to maintain productivity regardless of location.

 These technologies work together to deliver a versatile and secure workspace solution on the edge, tailored to the diverse needs of modern businesses.
 It enables rapid deployment of web applications, secure and isolated browsing sessions, and full-featured virtual desktops— all within a unified environment designed to enhance productivity and maintain strong security.

 ## Key benefits

 1. **Flexibility for remote work**: Access your work environment from anywhere, ensuring you remain productive no matter your location or the limitations of your local device.
 This flexibility helps maintain operational continuity, even during unexpected disruptions.

+2. **Support**: Cloud Workspaces offers support for a variety of users, improving work access and overall productivity.
+With Active Directory support, and other authentication methods, users with different systems can access Workspaces and its entire toolbox.

 2. **Robust security**: Protect your sensitive data and applications with advanced cloud-based security measures.
 By centralizing information and enforcing strict access controls and encryption, you minimize the risks associated with device theft or loss.